 [Section 43A inserted by No. 110 of 1985 s.
 44; amended by No. 73 of 1995 s.
 63.]

 43B.
-Construction over water mains prohibited without consent of Corporation
+Construction over water mains etc., Corporation’s consent needed for and demolition of etc.

 (1) A person shall not, without the prior consent of the Corporation, erect, construct or place any building, wall, fence or obstruction in, upon, under or within the prescribed proximity to a main or reticulation pipe of the Corporation used for the purposes of water supply and then only upon and subject to such terms and conditions as the Corporation thinks fit to impose for the protection of the pipe from interference or damage.